fueryin/BRONZEBEARD-HD-PATCH/README.md

 Fixing crashes in Orgrimmar

-💡 If you need to stay in Orgrimmar without crashing, you can temporarily move all custom patches out of your Data folder.
+💡 If you need to stay in Orgrimmar without crashing, you can temporarily move all custom patches out of your Data folder